almusjan/-qam-cli/README.md

 - `Github authentication in CMD`

 ### Commands
-- `qam create your_project_name`: It will create new project.
+1. `qam create-tailwind your_project_name`: It will create new tailwind project.

-#### Types
+    - Templates
+      - `Vanilla`: create html project with tailwindcss.
-- `create project with tailwindcss`: create html project with tailwindcss
+      - `Webpack`: create html project with tailwindcss and webpack.
-- `create project with tailwindcss and webpack`: create html project with tailwindcss and webpack
+      - `Angular`: create html project with tailwindcss and angular.

 For more details information on commands, run `qam --help`.